Blade Runner 2049 Director Denis Villeneuve Would 'Love to work with Daniel' on Future Bond Movie

 Rumors have been circulating about Blade Runner 2049 director Denis Villeneuve, who was said to be on the shortlist for Bond 25.
-The French Canadian film veteran is a fan favorite but has put speculation temporarily to rest.
+The French Canadian film veteran is a fan favorite, but has put speculation temporarily to rest.

 Speaking with The Playlist on Thursday, Villeneuve confirmed that he has been in contact with Daniel Craig, but noted his busy schedule.